guoci/cppquiz17/questions/145/explanation.md

 > A prvalue is an expression whose evaluation initializes an object or a bit-field, or computes the value of the operand of an operator, as specified by the context in which it appears.

-A prvalue is evaluated only due to temporary materialization conversion ([conv.rval]§7.4¶1) to an xvalue.
+A prvalue only creates a temporary when needed, for instance to create an xvalue.
+In those cases, a temporary materialization conversion happens ([conv.rval]§7.4¶1).
+In this case however, no temporary is needed, and none is created.
+A pr
 [stmt.return]§9.6.3¶2 says:

 > (...) the return statement initializes the glvalue result or prvalue result object of the (explicit or implicit) function call by copy-initialization from the operand.